About

 Hi!
 I’m Tim Worthington – writer, occasional broadcaster, and TV’s ‘Clangers Expert’.
 Well, that’s what the BBC decided to call me anyway.

-I’ve also contributed to a number of TV and radio shows as both a writer and an interviewee, including Let’s Go Round Again: The Story Of The Magic Roundabout, The Story Of Slapstick, Comedy Connections, Time Shift, The Best Of Bad TV, Banned In The Eighties, David Walliams’ Awfully Good, The Funny Side Of… and, erm, Woman’s Hour.
+I’ve also contributed to a number of TV and radio shows as both a writer and an interviewee, including Britain’s Favourite Adverts Of The 70s And 80s, Let’s Go Round Again: The Story Of The Magic Roundabout, The Story Of Slapstick, Comedy Connections, Time Shift, The Best Of Bad TV, Banned In The Eighties, David Walliams’ Awfully Good, The Funny Side Of… and, erm, Woman’s Hour.
 No, me neither.
 I’ve also acted as a presenter, writer and researcher for the pop-up station Radio 1 Vintage, and present my own podcast, Looks Unfamiliar, which you can find here.
 I also present It’s Good, Except It Sucks, a podcast looking at the Marvel Cinematic Universe, which you can find here.

 If you want to know more, then you could always try this interview with the We Are Cult website, or this one with Creation Records.